Turians

 Their world later became embroiled in a bitter civil war known as the Unification War when hostilities began between the colonies furthest from Palaven.
 These colonies were run by the local chieftains with many distancing themselves from the Hierarchy.
 Without government influence, the colonies became increasingly isolated and xenophobic.
 The colonists began wearing emblems or facial markings that differentiated themselves from members of other colonies with open hostilities becoming common.
 After war broke out, the Hierarchy maintained strict diplomacy and refused to become involved in the tensions.
 It was only after several years of fighting that the Hierarchy finally intervened when less than a dozen factions remained.
 By this point, the chieftains were simply too weak to resist and were forced to put an end to the fighting and renew their allegiance to the Hierarchy.
 As a result, peace was restored but it took several decades for the animosity to fate completely between the colonists.
 However, traces of this time remained among the Turian people as many of their kind still wore the facial markings of their home colonies.

 Around 1,200 years ago, the turians were invited to join the ranks of the Citadel Council where they were offered the role of galactic peacekeepers.
+Thus, their military came to fill the role that had been left over by the decimated krogan.

 In the aftermath, there was lingering animosity between the turians and humans following the Relay 314 Incident but had since managed to become allies with civil yet cool diplomatic relations.